JaidenSupport/UTTPReplyBot/README.md

     npm i axios
     ```
    **Note:** If you encounter an error stating 'npm is not recognized', ensure NodeJS is installed correctly.
+>[!NOTE]
+> You don't need to follow the step from [ADMIRAL MIDNIGHT "III AM"](https://auttp.com/chatlogs/UTTPNETv3/knowledge-base.html), use step 4 instead.

 4. Configure the script by running:
     ```bash
     node setup.js